Adapt Stubborn Children to Improve

 When the child does vomit-direct action, do not take away all your anger by knocking him or scolding him.
 At that time you may find it the most effective way to improve your child but it has a bad effect on the child.
-It is settled in his gentle mind that whenever he acts, he will be killed and he remains so stubborn.
+It is settled in his gentle mind that whenever he react, he will be punished and he remains too stubborn.
 Therefore, be lovingly with your child.

 Become a role model and be friendly

 Take care of the child’s likes and dislikes.
 Take out some time to play with your child and try to gain some knowledge regarding the field of interest.
 This will keep the baby closer to you and whenever you insist on it, you can easily explain it.

 Teach your child something new everyday.
 If you are very busy, then take time out for the child at the end of the week.
 Never let the child feel lonely.
 When you take care of him, the child will find himself close to you and if he/she learn something wrong then you can easily explain it.
 Surprise the child – Most children become more irritable due to some reason.
 Occasionally, due to lack of time with parents, they consider themselves to be more neglected in their home, due to which their behavior changes.

 Try to appreciate for his/her good performance in the school.
 Sometime try to bring the things which they wants and try to take them out with you as for shopping, movie, park, dinner and walk etc. At every moment, let them realize that parents have eyesight on every activity.
 Always try not to miss the opportunity to compliment them.

 Handling stubborn children is not an easy task, in which case if you do not find a solution quickly then even a small thing can become a big struggle every day.
 You must have learned a lot about how to control the behavior of a stubborn child, but every day is a new challenge.
 Disciplining a stubborn child may not be the best solution in all cases, finding an alternative solution to it may be more effective.